brunomaga/brunomaga.github.io/publications.md

 <details> <summary markdown="span">2025 [DeepCompile: A Compiler-Driven Approach to Optimizing Distributed Deep Learning Training, Microsoft DeepSpeed](https://arxiv.org/abs/2504.09983)</summary>

 DeepCompile extends the capabilities of deep learning compilers to support distributed training.
 "Distributed training has become essential for scaling today’s massive deep learning models.
-While deep learning compilers like PyTorch compiler dramatically improved single-GPU training performance through optimizations like kernel fusion and operator scheduling, they fall short when it comes to distributed workloads.
-Existing distributed training frameworks such as DeepSpeed and FSDP have made large-scale model training feasible through advanced parallelization strategies.
-While powerful, their optimizations are implemented at the PyTorch framework level, which limits the ability to apply compiler-style techniques like dependency analysis or operator scheduling.
+While deep learning compilers like PyTorch compiler dramatically improved single-GPU training performance through optimizations like kernel fusion and operator scheduling, they fall short when it comes to distributed workloads."

+Existing distributed training frameworks require distributed optimizations to be implemented at the PyTorch level, which limits the ability to apply compiler-style techniques like dependency analysis or operator scheduling.
+"The fully sharded approach, as implemented in systems like ZeRO-3 and FSDP, employs runtime optimizations such as prefetching and unsharding:
+- Prefetching aims to reduce communication overhead by initiating all-gather operations earlier than the layer where the parameters are actually needed, thereby overlapping communication with computation;
+- unsharding keeps parameters in their full form to reduce communication when memory permits;

 DeepCompile addresses this gap by enabling compiler-level optimizations for distributed training.
-It takes a standard single-GPU model implementation and transforms it into an optimized multi-GPU training graph without requiring changes to the model code.
-Unlike existing approaches, DeepCompile automatically applies parameter sharding, communication scheduling, and memory-aware execution at the compiler IR level".
+It takes a standard single-GPU model implementation and transforms it into an optimized multi-GPU training graph without requiring changes to the model code".
+DeepCompile applies a fully sharded approach like ZeRO-3 and FSDP on top of DeepCompile, along with three optimizations: proactive prefetching, selective unsharding, and adaptive offloading.
+- Proactive prefetching.
+To maximize overlap between communication and computation, this optimization pass initiates all-gather as early as possible, considering how available memory changes as the forward and backward passes progresses.
+- Selective unsharding.
+This pass keeps as many parameters unsharded as possible to reduce communication overhead caused by all-gather communication, and decides which parameters to unshard based on operatorlevel memory profiling
+- Adaptive offloading.
+DeepCompile offloads optimizer states such as momentum and variance used by Adam [14] to CPU memory when GPU memory is insufficient.
+To reduce data transfer overhead, it offloads only the amount of data that exceeds the memory limit and schedules transfers to overlap with computation.

 It automatically implements distributed ZeRO-3, ZeRO-1, and offloading.
 Future directions include automated parallelization (sequence/tensor parallelisms), smarter memory management, and dynamic adaptation to runtime behavior.

 </details>

 <details> <summary markdown="span">2024 [The Llama 3 Herd of Models, Meta](https://arxiv.org/abs/2407.21783)</summary>